taektay/ee106/docs/source/lab3.rst

 ROS Frames and TF Listener
 -----------

 `ROS frames <http://wiki.ros.org/tf2>`_ are fundamental entities in ROS, as they represent the existing coordinate systems of the robotic setup.
 Particularly, ROS frames can be assigned on any part of the robot, which can be considered rigid, as well as, on any onboard sensor.
 Thus, each captured measurement can be spatially described in the corresponding ROS frame of the capturing sensor, while multiple frames can be connected to each other spatially and form the ROS frame tree of the ROS setup.

+To see the current frames, type 'rqt' in your terminal, and add TF Tree from Plugins > Visualization from the pop up window.

  .. image:: pics/jackal_frames.jpg
  :align: center